 JCT provides local fixed route and commuter route transit services in Josephine County and intercity transit service between Grants Pass and Medford with stops in Rogue River and Gold Hill.
+Map 5-6 shows JCT transit routes.
 Fares currently are \$1.00 for full fare on the fixed routes and \$2.00 on the commuter routes.
 Discounts are available for those that qualify due to age, disability or qualification into the JCT's reduced fare program.
 There are no discounted fares on the Rogue Valley Commuter Line.